 Dr. Carden designed and executed consumer insights projects for Fortune 500 companies (e.g., P&G, J&J, Intel) to address brand positioning, segmentation, new product development, and pricing optimization challenges using methods from cognitive and behavioral science.

-- Assistant Professor (Teaching), Psychology
+- Visiting Assistant Professor, Psychology

 Occidental College